cedricwalter/cedricwalter.github.io/_posts/calculators/2004-09-02-metakernel-unofficial-site.md

 >
 > Have a nice day …
 >
-> Ps : we don’t wrote the MetaKernel for money, only for HP48 users wich wants to use their HP48 the best is possible…
+> Ps : we don’t write the MetaKernel for money, only for HP48 users wich wants to use their HP48 the best is possible…
 > And sending a paper notice is quite expensive…
 > All the MetaKernel’s writer are member of The MDG (Maubert Development Group).
 The MDG is an official HP developers.
 >